 - The Great Sphinx is a limestone statue the sole guardian of Egypt

-- Stele is a slab of stone or wood, that comes in different shapes and sizes, usually bearing inscriptions, reliefs or paintings and there are divided into two types, Boundary Memorial and Monumental Stele.
+- The stele is a slab of stone or wood, that comes in different shapes and sizes, usually bearing inscriptions, reliefs or paintings and there are divided into two types, Boundary Memorial and Monumental Stele.

 Famous Ancient Egyptian Artifacts:

-The Palette of Narmer is one of the first historical documents in the world as it dates back to the 31st century BC and holds some of the relists engravings of hieroglyphics.
+The Palette of Narmer is one of the first historical documents in the world as it dates back to the 31st century BC and holds some of the rarest engravings of hieroglyphics.
 It is basically a 23 inch small dark green schist stone carved into a shield-shaped ceremonial tablet depicting king Narmer rise to power.
-It showcases Narmer winning the battle of unification of both upper and lower Egypt, it is located in the Royal Ontario Museum in Toronto, Canada.
+It showcases Narmer winning the battle of unification of both upper and lower Egypt, it is located in the Grand Egyptian Museum with replicas in the Royal Ontario Museum in Toronto, Canada.

 The Rosetta Stone

-The rosetta stone is one of the ancient Egyptian artifacts that date to the time of Pharaoh Ptolemy V which showcases the law that confers the right of kingship.
-It is an irregularly shaped stone containing fragments of passages written in three different writing-systems greek, Egyptian hieroglyphics and Egyptian demotic in the same meaning which was instrumental in deciphering the riddle of Hieroglyphics in 1800 AD for the first time in 2000 years.
-It was discovered in 1799 in the town of rosetta about 35 m north of Alexandria during Napoleon Bonaparte’s Egyptian campaign by a French soldier who saw a black basalt slab inscribed with ancient writings.
+The Rosetta Stone is one of the ancient Egyptian artifacts that date to the time of Pharaoh Ptolemy V which showcases the law that confers the right of kingship.
+It is an irregularly shaped stone containing fragments of passages written in three different writing-systems greek, Egyptian hieroglyphics and Egyptian demotic in the same meaning which was instrumental in deciphering the riddle of Hieroglyphics in 1822 AD for the first time in 2000 years.
+It was discovered in 1799 in the town of rosetta about 65 km east of Alexandria during Napoleon Bonaparte's Egyptian campaign by a French soldier who saw a black basalt slab inscribed with ancient writings.
 The rosetta stone is now located at the British Museum.

 The Nefertiti Bust